Commonly Confused Words

-Effect is mostly commonly used as a noun meaning the result or impact of something, an outcome.
+Effect is most commonly used as a noun meaning the result or impact of something, an outcome.
 If there's "a/an/the" in front of it, it's an effect.
 The second sentence is from a story about the outcome of long-term sleeping trouble,

 Adding to the confusion, effect can also be used as a verb to mean "to produce or to cause to come into being."
 Here's an example that uses it correctly: